AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 ```
-// enable the ability to zoom with the mouse wheel
+// allow zooming with the mouse wheel
 chart.interactivity().zoomOnMouseWheel(true);
 ```

 ```
-// enable the ability to scroll with the mouse wheel
+// allow scrolling with the mouse wheel
 chart.interactivity().scrollOnMouseWheel(true);
 ```